jeffreymorganio/tiptap-editor-example/README.md

 # TipTap Editor with Vanilla JavaScript and Tailwind CSS

 This repository contains an example of how to use the [TipTap](https://tiptap.dev/) editor with vanilla JavaScript and [Tailwind CSS](https://tailwindcss.com/) as an alternative to the React, Vue and Svelt examples provided by the TipTap documentation.
+SVG icons by [Bootstrap](https://icons.getbootstrap.com/).

 ## Running